Chao-Xi/jxperfbook/docs/2025/0intro.md

 **When I was wokring new Product called DWZ(Digital Work ZONE).
 And also trying to move part of our service components from **Self maintenance service** to SAP BTP platform.**

 And In UBS, I worked in two branch companies.
-I worked in AM(Assesst management) team firstly, I mainly work as Cloud archiect, work with Wind infra team and Microsoft Design and setup the hybrid cloud infra for the WIND market data service which helps onboard the service on Azure public cloud as upstram data resource and send the data to on-premise downstream AM trading system.
+I worked in AM(Assesst management) team firstly, I mainly work as Cloud archiect, work with Wind infra team and Microsoft team.
+Design and setup the hybrid cloud infra for the WIND market data service which helps onboard the service on Azure public cloud as upstram data resource and send the data to on-premise downstream AM trading system.

 And working as Project manager, work with different teams like infra T, db T and network T, successfully finish AM new data center buildout.

-Besides of this I also worked with AM Traders to finish a project called Transaction Cost Analysis (TCA) which can show best execution has been achieved for a set of orders over a specifed time period, disigned for trader performance evalutation.
+Besides of this I also worked with AM Traders to finish a project called Transaction Cost Analysis (TCA) which can show best execution has been achieved for a set of orders over , disigned for Trader performance evalutation.
 I start this project from business analysis, arch design, avaialability accessment to impelmentation in Prod environment.

 And after that, I was internal transfered to Global Investmen bank research team as Senior Devops Engineer.